-NUS Libraries is not a public library, so access is restricted to NUS staff and students.
-Visitors may use this online application form to request for a reader's permit .
-Please give specific reasons for using any of the NUS Libraries for us to consider your request, and if necessary, to advise you of alternative libraries that are better suited for your information needs.
+NUS Libraries is NOT a public library, so access is restricted to NUS staff and students.
+Visitors may use this online application form to request for an entry pass.
+Please give specific reasons for using any of the NUS Libraries for us to consider your request, and if applicable, to advise you of alternative libraries that are better suited for your information needs.

-It takes 1 to 3 working days for your application to be processed.
 If you have questions not addressed in the online form or if you do face any difficulties in applying for an entry pass, please email us or call 6516 2028 during the library's office hours (Mon-Fri, 8:30am-6pm).

-A Reader's Permit gives you to access to the library to use the physical collections only.
+An Entry Pass gives you to access to the library to use the physical collections only.
 There is an annual limit of 7 days per calendar year.
-If you require longer access, consider the Access Only Membership, or the Personal External Membership.
+If you require longer access, please write in and/or consider the fee-payable Personal External Membership.

-The Reader's Permit Application Guidelines are as follows:
+The Entry Pass Application Guidelines are as follows:

-- The Reader's Permit does not confer borrowing privileges
+- The Entry Pass does not confer borrowing privileges

-- Due to licensing agreement regulations, Reader's Permit holders have NO access to the NUS Libraries' subscribed electronic resources
+- Due to licensing agreement regulations, Entry Pass holders have NO access to the NUS Libraries' subscribed electronic resources

 - Certain library facilities and materials, such as Reserve Books / Readings Collection (RBR), are for access by NUS staff and students only